Dakar Accord: Chad and Sudan 2006

 The Dakar accord is a peace agreement between Chad and Sudan that was released to the public on 9 August 2006.
 The Accord, which came only weeks after the N'Djamena Agreement, signed on 26 July 2006, and a few months after the Tripoli Accord, signed on 8 February 2006, aimed to normalize ties and effectively end fighting between the Government of Chad, the Government of Sudan, the paramilitary Janjaweed, the UFDC rebel alliance, and other anti-Déby rebel groups.

-Chadian President Idriss Déby and Sudanese President Omar al-Bashir will meet in Dakar, Senegal on 9 August to sign the document.
+Chadian President Idriss Déby and Sudanese President Omar al-Bashir met in Dakar, Senegal on 9 August to sign the document.

 After visiting the Sudanese capital Khartoum from 3 – 6 August 2006, Senegalese President Abdoulaye Wade said he hoped "the Dakar accord establishes a definitive peace between Chad and Sudan as well as in the region.
 I think that we can obtain this...
 If they talk to each other, no one will be able to divide them.
 I hope I will leave from [Khartoum] with positive results on the relations between Chad and Sudan, results which we will consolidate in Dakar."
 On 8 August, both nations announced they will immediately reopen their embassies in the two countries.